malahierba-lab/token/README.md

 # Laravel Token

-A tool for easy public token implementation in some commons tasks: password reset, account activation, etc. In general, when need to send a token through mail (for example).
+A tool for easy public token implementation in some common tasks: password reset, account activation, etc. In general, when need to send a token through mail (for example).
 We are developed with Laravel 5.x in mind.

 ## Installation